 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-If you find yourself frequently waking up with headaches in the morning, you are not alone.
+If you find yourself frequently waking up with a headache, you’re not alone.
 Approximately 1 out of every 13 people experiences morning headaches.
 These headaches typically affect women more than men and are most frequent in people between the ages of 45 and 64.

 A number of sleep or health disorders, as well as personal habits, can trigger a headache when you wake up.
 Sleep apnea, migraine, and lack of sleep are common culprits.
 However, teeth grinding, alcohol use, and certain medications can also cause you to wake up with a headache.
 Sometimes your morning headache comes from a combination of disorders or habits.